-This graph shows the average and median giving amounts to organizations for international aid in 2010 by the age group of the head of household, among U.S. donor households.
+This graph shows the average and median giving amounts to organizations for international aid in 2012 by the age group of the head of household, among U.S. donor households.

-- Though households headed by older individuals gave at higher rates to organizations for international aid, those that did give did not necessarily donate more on average.
-Donating households headed by an individual 41 to 64 years old gave \$77 more on average, than donating households headed by an individual 65 or older. - Among those that gave to organizations for international aid, households headed by an individual 65 or older gave \$22 less on average than households headed by an individual 40 or younger. - Among all U.S. donor households, the average total gift to organizations for international aid was \$197 (median=\$100).
+- Households headed by older individuals which gave donated more on average. - Among those that gave to organizations for international aid, households headed by an individual 65 or older gave \$162 more on average than households headed by an individual 40 or younger. - Among all U.S. donor households, the average total gift to organizations for international aid was \$309 (median=\$100).